xixianliao/xixianliao.github.io/_pages/about.md

 Welcome to Xixian Liao's homepage.

 I'm a first-year PhD student at Pompeu Fabra University under joint supervision of [Laia Mayol](https://www.upf.edu/web/laia-mayol/) and [Gemma Boleda](https://gboleda.github.io).
-My current research interests are mainly anaphoric expressions.
-Different from traditional methodology in psycholinguistic studies which often design empirical experiments, I'm trying to make use of large-scale corpora and datasets created for machine learning.
-These corpora and datasets texts are more naturally produced and annotated with abundant linguistic information.

-The webpage is still under construction ;)
+My current research interests are mainly referring expressions, more specifically, when people choose to use more reduced (lexically shorter and phonologically weaker) forms such as pronouns (e.g. he) instead of a more explicit name or description (e.g. Nelson Rolihlahla Mandela; the first post-apartheid president of South Africa).

+In my PhD project, I will mainly employ two methodologies: corpus analysis and computational modeling.

+On the one hand, richly-annotated corpora built in Computational Linguistics allow us to test psycholinguistic assumptions in more realistic scenarios.
+For studies regarding reference, large datasets with coreference annotation make it possible to automatically identify mentions that refer to the same entity by leveraging Natural Language Processing and data-science techniques, saving a lot of coding efforts as in traditional manual examination.

+Neural network-based models, on the other hand, are potentially an alternative source for linguistic studies, especially when the emerging large-scale pre-trained language models have succeded in enhancing the performance of computational models on a variety of Natural Language Processing tasks.
+I will explore the potential of computational models as an alternative source for providing information about human sentence processing, and probe to what extent the current models mimic human performance.

+I believe those tentative experiments that I will conduct during my PhD will have further implications with regard to demonstrating the potential of large-scale corpora for solving linguistic problems that were not fully explained by previous research, as well as demonstrating that a closer interaction between deep learning and linguistics can be mutually beneficial to both fields.